Product Information and Frequently Asked Questions

 No. We feel that seeding directly behind a tillage tool before harrowing is an incorrect practice for most applications.
 The ground needs to be leveled with a harrow before seeding should ever take place.
-With smaller seed such as clover if the ground is leveled after seeding then a large percentage of the seed will be buried to deeply.
+With smaller seed such as clover, if the ground is leveled after seeding then a large percentage of the seed will be buried too deeply.
 Using a seeder on the back of a tillage tool skips far too many very important steps.
 The best order for planting is to first create a seedbed with a tillage tool, harrow the ground to make a level seedbed, cultipack to firm the seedbed, seed and then cultipack to place the seed in the ground and provide seed-to-soil contact.

 15. Why does the Till-Ease Model TP Cultipacker help to improve seed germination?

 In order for a seed to germinate and grow properly the seed has to come in contact with soil.
 When the broadcast method of seeding is used the seed is simply scattered on the ground but not incorporated into the soil.
 The Till-Ease Model TP Cultipackers are used to roll over the seed and press the seed into the ground.
 This provides excellent seed-to-soil contact allowing the seed to absorb moisture and germinate.

 16. Why are the Till-Ease Model TP Cultipackers better than a smooth lawn roller?